Manager: Damon Bristo

 Management Territory: Worldwide

-Mezzo-soprano Daniela Mack has been acclaimed for her “caramel timbre, flickering vibrato, and crisp articulation” (Opernwelt) as she “hurls fast notes like a Teresa Berganza or a Frederica von Stade”.
-(San Francisco Chronicle)
+Mezzo-soprano Daniela Mack has been acclaimed for her “caramel timbre, flickering vibrato, and crisp articulation” (Opernwelt) as she “hurls fast notes like a Teresa Berganza or a Frederica von Stade” (San Francisco Chronicle).
+Ms. Mack was recently a finalist in the 2013 BBC Cardiff Singer of the World Competition.

 News & Critical Acclaim